chandrabca22/C_Programs/README.md

 Que 3.
 Write a program to show the use of new line character ("\n").

-Que 3.
+Que 4.
 Write a program to show the use of new tab character ("\t").

+Que 5.
+Write a program and print some word also use escape sequences.